Transformer Architecture: How Attention Powers LLMs (2026)

 FAQ

 How many parameters does a transformer have?
-Depends on depth and width.
-GPT-2: 117M–1.5B.
+It depends on depth and width.
+GPT-2: 117M to 1.5B.
 GPT-3: 175B.
-Llama 3: 8B–70B.
+Llama 3: 8B to 70B.
 Most parameters live in the FFN and attention projection matrices.
+The FFN alone accounts for roughly two-thirds of total parameters.

 What is the context window?
 The maximum sequence length the model can process at once.
-Determined by positional encoding design and attention mask.
+It is determined by positional encoding design and the attention mask.
 GPT-4 supports 128K tokens.
+Llama 3.1 supports 128K tokens.
+Mistral 7B v0.3 supports 32K tokens.

 What is a token?
-Typically a word piece (subword unit). "unbelievable" might tokenize to ["un", "believ", "able"].
+A token is typically a word piece (subword unit). "unbelievable" might tokenize to ["un", "believ", "able"].
 Most LLMs use BPE (Byte Pair Encoding) tokenization.
+One token averages about 0.75 English words.

 What to Learn Next